Sofii-alt/Herwanta-dynamics-UGV/README.md

 | Leo | -> design and actuation of the paintball system

 Responsibilities:
-- Mechanical and electrical integration of the marking system
+- Mechanical, electrical and software integration of the marking system
 - Testing firing mechanism
 - Working with mechanical and software teams for safe operation